acassen/gtp-guard/README.md

 # Build

 ```
-git clone --recursive git@github.com:acassen/gtp-guard.git
+git clone git@github.com:acassen/gtp-guard.git
 cd gtp-guard
-make -j $(nproc)
+make
 ```

-gcc is the default compiled.
+The meson build system is used, make sure to have it installed. gcc is the default compiler.
 Should you prefer the usage of clang, then use:
 ```
-CC=clang make -j $(nproc)
+CC=clang make
 ```

 # Basic Run